Optimal quantum algorithm for Gibbs state preparation

-Note that for the algorithm above, the dependency on the dimension of the lattice appears only as a prefactor.
-This should be compared to other (classical) methods to compute the partition function, which have a higher polynomial dependency in $n$ for the same task in the high-temperature regime~\cite{Mann2021,Harrow2020b,Haah_2024}, as the polynomial degree of the runtime of the algorithm usually depends on the dimension of the underlying lattice.
+Note that for the algorithm above, the runtime is at most cubic in system size and the dependency on the dimension of the lattice and other parameters such as temperature appears only as a prefactor.
+This should be compared to other (classical) methods to compute the partition function~\cite{Mann2021,Harrow2020b,Haah_2024}.
+These achieve polynomial runtimes in $n,\epsilon^{-1}$, but have a higher polynomial dependency for the same task in the high-temperature regime.
+In particular, the polynomial degree of $n,\epsilon^{-1}$ in the runtime of those algorithms usually depends on the dimension of the underlying lattice or on the temperature.
 Thus, we see that our methods give a polynomial quantum speedup for this task, although in a more restricted temperature range.
-These classical algorithms also do not cover long-range Hamiltonians, which we are able to do.
+The only regime where we achieve a super-polynomial speed-up over classical methods is for systems with long-range interactions, for which the best known rigorous runtimes at high temperatures are only $\text{exp}({\log^2(n/\epsilon)})$\cite{sanchezsegovia2025hightemperature}.

 Several papers also studied quantum speedups for partition functions assuming access to quantum samples of the classical Gibbs state~\cite{Montanaro2015,hamoudi_magniez,Arunachalam2022,Cornelissen2023}, i.e. a state of the form